txtyash/helix_plugins/README.md

 ### plugin-name

 + Description: Description of the plugin.
-+ Issues: Links to any issues about this in the helix repo.
++ Issues: Links to any issues about this in the helix repo or this repo(comma separated).
 Leave empty if it's a new idea.
 + References: Links to any references like preexisting plugins, etc. Leave empty if it's a new idea.
 + Implementation: Plugin/Builtin
 ```

 ## Pull Requests:

-*   Rules Similar to issues follow here.
+*   Rules similar to rules for issues follow here.
 *   Arrange plugins in alphabetical order.
 *   Don't forcefully start names with early alphabets.